mursalatul/code-park/CONTRIBUTE.md

 Follow these steps to submit your contribution:

-1. **Fork the Repository:** Click the "Fork" button on the Code Park repository.
+1. **[Fork the Repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository):** Click the "Fork" button on the Code Park repository.
 2. **Create a Branch:** Create a new branch for your changes.
 3. **Make Changes:** Add your code following the guidelines mentioned above.
 4. **Commit Changes:** Commit your changes with descriptive commit messages.
 5. **Push Branch:** Push your branch to your fork of the repository.
 6. **Submit Pull Request:** Open a pull request with details about your changes.

+if you are working locally(obviously after [cloning](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#cloning-your-forked-repository) your forked repository),

+it is always recommanded to use **git pull** command before making any change in the repository.
+If you get **Already up to date.** then your repository already synced with the original repository.
+Else it will be synced.

-if you see any messages like,
+When use **git push**, if you see any messages like,
 <p>Your branch and 'origin/master' have diverged</p>
-do not panic, it means your repository is not sync with the original repository.
+it means your repository is not synced with the original repository but you made a change.
-The simplest solution is,
+Do not panic,The simplest solution is,

 - Copy your folder/file(your update) in a safe location and  [delete](https://docs.github.com/en/repositories/creating-and-managing-repositories/deleting-a-repository) the repository.

 - Then follow the above [submitting contribution](#submitting-contributions) section again.

+If you encounter difficulties contributing via GitHub, Please search the internet and read some documentations.
+There is no alternative method for contribution outside of GitHub

-Thank you for contributing to Code Park!
-Your efforts help create a valuable resource for developers around the world.
+<h3>Thank you for contributing to Code Park!
+Your efforts help create a valuable resource for developers around the world.</h3>

-Happy coding! 🚀
+**Happy coding! 🚀**